 September 25, 1991 was one of the proudest days of my life.
 It was the day I left active military service.
 It was also one of the most frightening days of my existence.
 This may seem ironic coming from a United States Marine veteran who served more than 10 months in Operations Desert Shield and Desert Storm.
 After all, what can be more frightening than warfare?

 Like many young American men and women, I’d enlisted in the military when I was still a minor at the age of seventeen.
 Shortly following my eighteenth birthday, I was boarding a flight to South Carolina en route to the infamous Parris Island, Marine Corps Recruit Training Depot.
-Needless to say, I’d possessed little in the areas of civilian life-skills such as academic, vocational, social and interpersonal as I entered the rite of adult passage in a place far from home.
+Needless to say, I’d possessed little in the area of civilian life-skills such as academic, vocational, social and interpersonal as I entered my rite of adult passage in a place far from home.
 Everything I’d learned in my life up to the point of my EAS (End of Active Service) was from the military, and in particular, from the Marine Corps.
 As you can imagine, my adjustment to civilian life was very difficult.

 As I stepped off the Greyhound, I soon began to realize that things were quite different back home.
 The yellow ribbons that once adorned the streets near my house have long been put away.
 The friends and neighbors that used to come out in droves to visit me when I was home on leave were now nowhere to be found.
 As I looked down at the military service ribbons on my chest, I realized that they now meant little, if any value to the new world facing me.
 For the first time, I felt alone, isolated, resentful and scared…